andy-goryachev-oracle/Test/doc/InputMap/InputMapV2.md

 ## Description

 A new property, represented by the **InputMap** class, is added to the Control class.
-The InputMap provides prioritized storage of the event handlers as well as key mappings, added by the user as well as the skin.
+The InputMap provides prioritized storage of the event handlers as well as key mappings, added by the application as well as the skin.

 Before we delve into more details, it might help to clarify the roles of parts that constitute a Control.